dh-notes/vim-article/main.md

 doing the same in Vim's Insert mode.
 But exit to Normal mode and you are now able to delete the word under your cursor by typing `daw` in succession.
 The keys `daw` stand for "delete a word."
 Here's where things get neat.
 What do you think `das` does?
-In Normal mode, the keys `das` stand for "delete a sentence."
+In Normal mode, the incantation `das` stands for "delete a sentence."
 In either case, the delete command will delete around your cursor position. `daw` and `das` delete the current word and the current sentence, respectively (even when your cursor is located mid-word or mid-sentence).